lisp-docs/lisp-docs.github.io/docs/tutorial/classes-methods.md

 # Classes and Methods

-The Common LISP Object System.
+The Common Lisp Object System.

 ## Classes and Objects